 - Blahnúkúr Brennisteinsalda Loop: This one is for experienced hikers only.
 The six-mile trail leads you through lava fields and summits two mountains, Mt.
 Blahnúkúr (Blue Peak) and then Mt.
 Brennisteinsalda (Sulphur Wave).
 From the top of Mt.
 Brennisteinsalda, you’ll have a remarkable view of the Laugahraun lava field and the famous Laugavegur Trail.

 - Laugavegur Trail: This epic, multi-day trail is considered one of the most beautiful trails in the world!
 The trail can take 4-6 days to complete, and we’d recommend you go with a tour.
-This is one hike that’s reserved for the most experienced outdoor explorers and will challenge you physically and mentally, but the payoff is getting to see some of the most pristine, untouched parts of this beautiful country.
+This hike is reserved for the most experienced outdoor explorers and will challenge you physically and mentally.
+Still, the payoff is getting to see some of the most pristine, untouched parts of this beautiful country.

 See Related: Best Hiking Trails in the World

 15. Take Ring Road down to the Southern Coast

 The southern coast of Iceland is one of the most visited places in Iceland.
 It’s easy to reach from Reykjavik, and though winter storms can close the roads down, typically the southern part of Iceland can be navigated much more easily than its northern counterpart.
 The road trip along Route 1 is incredibly scenic and really highlights the beauty that southern Iceland is known for.

 You’ll lose track of how many cascading waterfalls you’ll see along the way but do make sure you stop off at these two stunning waterfalls: Seljalandsfoss and Skógafoss.
 Both are easily accessible (no hiking required, just a short walk from the parking lot) and boy oh boy, are they beauties!